fyne-io/developer.fyne.io/tour/widget/form.md

 In this example we create two entries, one of which is a "multiline" (like HTML TextArea) to hold values.
-There is an OnSubmit handler which prints the information before closing the window and therefore the application.
+There is an OnSubmit handler which prints the information before closing the window (and therefore the application).